NMGenWeb logo Grant County USGenWeb logo

 If you can assist or have suggestions for other resources, or would like to volunteer to do lookups, please let us know.
 Your participation is valuable.

-County Coordinator: Beverly Duncan
+County Coordinator: Position Vacant

-State Coordinator: Leon Moya
+State Coordinator: Cheryl Burbank

-Deputy Coordinators: Beverly Duncan and Thomas Bombaci, Jr.
+Deputy Coordinator: Thomas Bombaci, Jr.